 In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to achieve defined annual corporate goals and to reward our executives for individual achievement towards these goals.
 The annual performance-based bonus each named executive officer is eligible to receive is generally based on the extent to which we achieve the corporate goals that our Board of Directors establishes each year.
-At the end of the year, our Board of Directors reviews our performance against each corporate goal and approves the extent to which we achieved each of our corporate goals.
+At the end of the year, our Board of Directors and/or our Compensation Committee reviews our performance against each corporate goal and approves the extent to which we achieved each of our corporate goals.

-Our Board of Directors will generally consider each named executive officer's individual contributions towards reaching our annual corporate goals but does not typically establish specific individual goals for our named executive officers.
-There is no minimum bonus percentage or amount established for the named executive officers and, as a result, the bonus amounts vary from year to year based on corporate and individual performance.
-For 2013, our Board of Directors established a target bonus of 20% for Dr. Zsebo, 20% for Ms. Laba, 22% for Mr. Rudy and 18% for Mr. Wiklund.
+In determining actual bonus award levels our Board of Directors will generally consider each named executive officer's individual contributions towards reaching our annual corporate goals but does not typically establish specific individual goals for our named executive officers.
+For 2014, our Board of Directors established target bonuses as a percentage of their respective annual base salaries of 55% for Dr. Zsebo, 35% for Mr. Cleveland and 30% for Ms. Reed.